 If the insurance company doesn’t give you the settlement you deserve, you might have to sue the individual responsible for the accident.
 And if they don’t have the funds, it’ll be like drawing blood from a stone.

 How severe your injuries are, whether or not they are long-term, and whether or not you missed work, as a result, are all factors that may impact the settlement you receive.

-Plus, the professional you hire to take your case can have a significant impact on the results.
+The legal professional you hire to take your case can have a significant impact on the results.
 Look for a lawyer that shares testimonials to back up their work.

-What to Do If You Are Offered a Low Settlement
+What to Do if You Are Offered a Low Settlement

 Insurance companies are in business to make a profit, so you can be sure that they want to settle claims for as little as possible.
 They may try to make you a quick settlement offer that will sound tempting, especially when you are in need of money after your accident.
 However, it can be a mistake to take this first settlement offer.
-You have the right to decline an offer.

 If an offer is too low, do not agree to it and do not cash the check.
 If the situation arises you may be better off negotiating a larger settlement.
 You can accomplish this more easily with help from an Atlanta car accident attorney.

-Call an Atlanta Car Accident Attorney Today
+How an Atlanta Car Accident Attorney Can Help

 Your lawyer will review your claim and negotiate with the insurance company to obtain a fair settlement.
 If a settlement cannot be reached, the case will proceed to court.
 Fortunately, insurance companies generally prefer to settle cases out of court whenever possible.
-Juries may be sympathetic to people who were severely injured and the result may not be favorable to the company.
+Juries may be sympathetic to people who were severely injured, and the result may not be favorable to the company.